Live chat by BoldChat

 • Be sure to avoid typical acne and skin-care products such as astringents, rubbing alcohol, exfoliators, masks, toners, and tanning products.
 These products do not help to clear acne and can only exacerbate the skin and worsen the acne situation.

-• Avoid oil-containing hair products (e.g., oily gels, conditioners, and shampoos) which can drip oil or transfer oil onto the skin and clog pores.
+• Avoid oil-containing hair products (e.g., oily gels, conditioners, and shampoos) that can drip oil or transfer oil onto the skin and clog pores.
 Clogged pores can lead to acne.
 So it is best to avoid oil-containing hair and facial products.

 • Avoid picking, popping, and squeezing pimples to get rid of them.
-You risk an infection and subsequent scarring when you transfer bacteria from your fingers and hands onto your already inflamed skin.
+You risk infection and subsequent scarring when you transfer bacteria from your fingers and hands onto your already inflamed skin.

 • Finally, moisturize your skin with your own homemade natural moisturizer.
 Greasy skin isn't good for clearing acne, but neither is dry skin.
 Moisturizer prevents your skin from drying out.

-Again, when you wash and wipe your face, use pure water and a mild, natural soap.
+Again, when you wash and wipe your face, use pure water and mild, natural soap.
 This regimen keeps the oil and dirt out and helps prevent blockages and infections—and acne.
 It's just one way to be kind to the skin you're in!